asteining/Module-Challenge-7/README.md

 To run tests for the application:

-1. Ensure all dependencies are installed: npm install
+1. Ensure all dependencies are installed:
+     -npm install
-Run the test suite (if applicable):
+2. Run the test suite (if applicable):
-     npm test
+     -npm test

 ## Questions
 For additional questions, you can reach me at: